quasarframework/quasar/docs/src/pages/start/vs-code-configuration.md

 ### Update VS Code settings file for Standard

-To edit the settings use the command `Open Settings JSON` in the Command Palette in the View menu (ctrl+shift+p).
+To edit the settings, use the command `Open Settings JSON` in the Command Palette in the View menu (ctrl+shift+p).

 ```js
 {